trailblazer/trailblazer.github.io/guides/trailblazer/2.0/01-operation-basics.md

   {{ "app/blog_post/operation/create.rb:failure:../trailblazer-guides:operation-01" | tsnippet : "impl" }}

   ~~~6
   The *Operation* is the central concept of the Trailblazer architecture.
-It's a simple service object that encapsulates and executes all the business logic necessary to accomplish a certain task, such as creating a blog post, or updating a user.
+It's a simple service object that encapsulates and orchestrates all the business logic necessary to accomplish a certain task, such as creating a blog post, or updating a user.

   In this guide we'll create a small example operation that's responsible for having a simple conversation and fixing the other person's mood.
 {% endrow %}